-When i first started sewing plackets – i thought the standard version was a tad cumbersome, so i decided to come up with my own way.
-I think it’s a little easier than the standard version- and i still use it a lot, because i just like it :) I think you will too! (for reference this is method 1 in the Banksia instruction booklet)
+When I first started sewing plackets – I thought the standard version was a tad cumbersome, so I decided to come up with my own way, the ‘easier way’ if you like.
+I think it’s a little easier than the standard version included in the Banksia instruction booklet- and I still use it a lot, because I just like it :) It’s not included in the instruction booklet, but I wanted to share it because I think you will like it too!

 Fold the placket pieces in half with right sides together, and sew 5/8″ from the top edge.